redmanduck/Duckbits/README.md

 Because of this, the algorithm is two-way if you have the ducking key.

+However, because brute force can be used to flip 2^n bits where n is the total length of the file decryption by brute force may produce a possible solution.
+To address this,

+Duckbits algorithm arbitarily adds a "Secret Block" (SB) of random bit vector size of (K^2 + 1), where K is the integer Sum of the 8 bits preceeding the SB insertion point, J.

+The insertion point J is dependent on the Ducking Key bit ordering.

 ## Repetition

 It is possible for a file to be ducked multiple times by multiple keys.
 To unduck the file, you must unduck the ducked file in the exact reverse order with its respective key(s).